 How To Make Cranberry Orange Bread

-I didn’t take step-by-step photo’s of the bread batter because I have confidence that you can mix wet and dry ingredients together. 😉
+A heads-up… I didn’t take step-by-step photo’s of the bread batter because I have confidence that you can mix wet and dry ingredients together. 😉

-Place in a preheated 350 degree oven and bake for 70–75 minutes or until toothpick inserted comes out clean.
+Place in a preheated 350-degree oven and bake for 70–75 minutes or until toothpick inserted comes out clean.

 Remove from loaf pan and let cool completely….HEY!
 I said “Let it cool completely!”
 (I know, I know!
 I wanted to face plant into it too.
 However, I thought explaining 2nd degree hot cranberry bread burns would be a little damning to my reputation.)

 While the bread is cooling mix up the orange glaze.
 Mmmmmm…this glaze!
 It’s a must!
 Don’t skip this step.
 It just kicks up that “orange” flavor and gives you a legit reason to lick your fingers!

 Once cool, slice into nice thick slices.
 Don’t be skimpy with this bread.
 It deserves to be a grand treat!
 To allow it that status it need be a hearty slice.
 (Hey!
-That’s my story and I’m sticking to it!)
+That’s my story, and I’m sticking to it!)

-The hint of cinnamon in the streusel adds a perfect subtle Christmas flavor to this delightful loaf of cranberry-orange happiness!
-The streusel topping in combination with the orange glaze, and the moist cakey (word?) texture of this bread reminds you of an old-fashioned doughnut minus the hole.
+The combination of the streusel topping with the orange glaze, and the moist cakey (word?) texture of this quick bread reminds me of an old-fashioned doughnut minus the hole.